laristra/documentation/documentation_python.md

       - sonar-scanner

 ### Pip
 Pip can be used to install software packages written in Python.
-You can use pip in Terminal to install, upgrade, or uninstall packages using the following syntax:
+You can use pip in Terminal to install, upgrade, or uninstall packages using the following syntax (or with `pip install --user <package>`:
 `pip install <package>`
 `pip install -- upgrade <package>`
 `pip uninstall <package>`